-Glycemic Load and Glycemic Index Food List
+Glycemic Index Food List - Low Glycemic Index Foods

 Use the query box below to search through over 1500 food values for the Glycemic Index and Glycemic Load.
 Please note we are the only site that allows the glycemic load to be scaled for different food amounts.
 For more information about individual food items see our calories and nutrition searchable database for over 7000 food items where you can find the calories, fat, protein and carbohydrate content.

-Alternatively you can browse the Glycemic Index and Glycemic Load by food category from the links in the table below.
+You can browse the Glycemic Index and Glycemic Load by food category from the links in the table below.